MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-II-Office-Elementary-Secondary-Education-Department-Education/part-222-Impact-Aid-Programs/subpart-A-General/section-222.2.md

 (b) The following terms defined in section 9101 of the ESEA (General Provisions) also apply to this part:

-Average daily attendance (ADA)ChildCountyDepartmentOutlying areaParentSecretaryStateState educational agency (SEA)
+Average daily attendance (ADA) Child County DepartmentOutlying area Parent Secretary State State educational agency (SEA)

 (c) In addition, the following definitions apply to this part: